Graduate Students' Corner

 Telfer School of Management Research Grant (SMRG) - SMRG Student Thesis Research Grant

-This grant is intended for graduate students who are registered full-time in a graduate research program offered by the Telfer School of Management (currently MSc in Management, MSc in Health Systems, MSc in Electronic Business Technologies).
+This grant is intended for graduate students who are registered full-time in a thesis-based graduate research program offered by the Telfer School of Management (currently MSc in Management, MSc in Health Systems, MSc in DTI with a Telfer supervisor).
 The Student Thesis Research Grant has been created to support students in their thesis research.
-The value of the grant is a maximum of $4,000 for a duration of up to 1.5 years.
+The value of the grant is a maximum of $2,000 for a duration of up to 1.5 years.
 For MSc students, this is intended as a stipend and/or expenses related to the thesis research.

-Applications are submitted by full-time tenured and tenure-track faculty at the Telfer School of Management, with a graduate student being the co-applicant.
+Applications are submitted by full-time tenured and tenure-track faculty at the Telfer School of Management.
 The principal investigator is responsible for managing the funds according to the University of Ottawa and the Telfer School of Management policies and regulations.

-- The student must be registered full-time in an MSc in Management, MSc in Health Systems, MSc in Electronic Business Technologies program offered by the Telfer School of Management and be supervised by a member of the Telfer faculty.
+- The student must be registered full-time in an MSc in Management, MSc in Health Systems, MSc in DTI program offered by the Telfer School of Management and be supervised by a member of the Telfer faculty.

 - The research must lead to the thesis of the student.

 - The thesis proposal should be defended and approved at the time of the application.

 - The graduate student is expected to work full time on his/her thesis research project.

-- In the case of a student not continuing and/or not registered on a full-time basis in the program, or in the case of the thesis submission or defense, any remaining funds will revert to the SMRG program.
+- If a student withdraws from the program or defends their thesis, any remaining research funds will be returned to the SMRG program.
 The faculty member is required to contact the Research Office with a written request (letter or email) to close the account.

-- A request to extend the duration of this grant needs to be made to the Manager, Research Enterprise and, if granted, the extension will not exceed another full calendar year.
+- A request to extend the duration of this grant needs to be made to the Research Office and, if granted, the extension will not exceed another full calendar year.
 A formal request must be made at least two months prior to the end of the grant period.